Cryptacular/the-crypt/_drafts/2014-03-02-animation-appreciation-stormjumper.md

   - Animation Appreciation
   - Blog
 ---
-*As a planetary storm approaches, a lone shaman manages to avoid disaster.* That&#8217;s the description of this incredible short film, animated by <a href="http://animalcolm.com/" target="_blank">Malcolm Sutherland</a>.
-It&#8217;s called &#8216;StormJumper&#8217;.
+*As a planetary storm approaches, a lone shaman manages to avoid disaster.* That's the description of this incredible short film, animated by <a href="http://animalcolm.com/" target="_blank">Malcolm Sutherland</a>.
+It's called &#8216;StormJumper'.
 You need to watch it.